SynixeTactical/Documents/guides/grenades.md

   - MMB (Scroll) - Change the arc/throw distance
   - MMB (Click) - Pull the pin and release the spoon, 'cooking' the grenade.
 This is very dangerous and the operator should be aware of the grenades approximate fuze times.
   - Ctrl + G - Changes the throw mode to a drop.
 Useful if you have a broken window and just want to drop the grenade on the other side.
 Or if you want to drop the grenade down a hatch at your feet.

-#### ACE Throwing Usage

-Operators should always endeavor to use ACE Throwing as it allows for more accurate employment of the weapons.
-If throwing the grenade through a window, the operator should ensure the window is broken first.
-Otherwise the grenade may not go through and instead bounce back at the operator's feet.